Blazemeter/taurus/site/dat/docs/JMeter.md

     concurrent-pool-size: 4  # concurrent pool size for resources download, 4 by default
     use-dns-cache-mgr: true  # use DNS Cache Manager to test resources
                              # behind dns load balancers.
 True by default.
-    force-parent-sample: true  # generate only parent sample for transaction controllers.
+    force-parent-sample: false  # generate only parent sample for transaction controllers.
-                               # True by default
+                               # False by default
     content-encoding: utf-8  # global content encoding, applied to all requests.
                              # Unset by default
     follow-redirects: true  # follow redirects for all HTTP requests